akshaytekam/Spark-Streaming-Projects/Automatically read streaming data from Kafka/Readme.md

 # Automatically reading streaming data from Kafka

+### Automatically generating streaming data using python code --> Put that data on kafka topic using python script only --> Now using spark process the data, flatten it and display/sink on the jupyter console. --> Further we can tune it to incease performance

 ## Content:
 - Automate streaming data from kafka
 - Triggers in spark streaming (Once, Processingtime, Continuous)